newyankeecodeshop/GAJavaScript/README.markdown

 A simple way to get started is to:
 1. In your project, add "ga-js-runtime.js" as a bundle resource.
 This file contains the JavaScript code needed by this library.
 2. Create a hidden UIWebView.
 It can be parented to the app's UIWindow, or a view in a UIViewController.
+3. Create a GAScriptEngine and pass the UIWebView to [GAScriptEngine initWithWebView:].
+4. Load your HTML+JavaScript into the view.
 You should load an HTML document that contains/includes all the JavaScript you want to make available to Objective-C code.
-3. In the [webViewDidFinishLoad:] method of your delegate, call [webView loadJavaScriptRuntime].
-This will load "ga-js-runtime.js" into the webView.
-4. Now you can access the "document" or "window" object, or start accessing your own global objects.
+5. Now you can access the "document" or "window" object via the UIWebView category, or start accessing your own global objects using GAScriptEngine methods.